posativ/acrylamid/docs/filters.rst

 Filters
 =======

-All transformations your content is done via filters.
-You an either set them implicit in *conf.yaml* and/or overriding them in your individual blog posts.
-A filter can convert a Markdown-written text into HTML, render MathML from AsciiMathML or just increase HTML-headers by one or two.
-You can specify a filter by setting the key `filters` to a list of your wished filters, a string with only one filter, or simply omit the key, if you've already defined a global filter:
+All transformations of your content is done via filters.
+You an either set them implicit in *conf.yaml* and/or overriding them in your individual blog entries.
+A filter can convert a Markdown-written text into HTML, render MathML from AsciiMathML, apply typographical enhancements or simply increase HTML-headers by one or two.

+To apply filters implicit, you set *FILTERS* to a list (or a single string) of filters.
+Next to global filters we have implicit per-view filters that inherit from global FILTERS.
+Implicit means *parent* applied if you don't override them with conflicting filters or explicitly disable them by adding "no" to the filter name.

+Acrylamid defines a filter as a simple object containing one or more identifiers [#]_ and also has a list of filters that would conflict with this filter.
+For example you write your text using :abbr:`reST (reStructuredText)` but sometimes you prefer Markdown's less-verbose syntax.
+Then you can set a (per-view or global) filter to render all text with reST but set in chosen articles "``filter: Markdown``" and the Markdown-filter will automatically remove conflicting ones.

+The order of choosing filters is *entry* -- *view* -- *global*, but that's *not* the actual evaluation order when we apply these filters [#]_.

+Some filters may take additional arguments to activate builtin filters like Markdown's code-hilighting.
+Not every filter supports additional arguments, please refer to the next section for details.

+**Examples:**

+A normal usage of explicit filters in an article:

 ::

     ---
-    title: Samply Entry
+    title: We write reStructuredText
     filters: [reST, hyphenate]
     ---

-If you pass conflicting filters like ``reST, Markdown`` the first one gets applied and the next conflicing ignored.
-This is useful, when you define a global filter *Markdown* but also write single entries in e.g.
-*reStructuredText*.
-Most builtin filters have aliases so you don't have to remember/write the exact name.
-Note that the identifier may case-sensitive, although all builtin filters accept capitalized and lowercase spelling.
-As an example, *rst*, *reST* and *restructuredtext* are aliases for *reStructuredText* (or the other way around).

-Some filters may take additional arguments to activate builtin filters like Markdown's code-hilighting.
-Not every filter supports additional arguments, please refer to the filter's arguments for details.
-The formal syntax is:
+    With reStructuredText I can write :math:`x^2`, that's pretty cool, eh?

+Filters with arguments:

 ::

     filters: [markdown+mathml, summarize+100]
-    # or
     filters: [markdown+mathml+codehilite(css_class=highlight), ...]

-You can also disable filters applied globally by prefixing them with *no*:
+Disabling a filter:

 ::

     filters: nosummary

+The next section gives you complete details of all properties, dependencies and extensions by Acrylamid.
+So continue reading!

+.. [#] an identifier is the name you use to enable this specific filter, most filters have multiple aliases for the same filter, like "reStructuredText" which you can also enable with "rst" or "reST".

+.. [#] the evaluation order depends on the internal priority value of each filter so we don't confuse our users or produce unexpected behavior.

 Built-in Filters
 ****************

+Acrylamid ships with good maintained filters but you are not restricted only to them.
+Simply create a directory like *filters/* and add ``FILTERS_DIR += ['filters/']`` to your *conf.py* and use your own filters.
+See :ref:`custom-filters`.

+A quick note to the following tables:

+- *Requires* indicates what you have to install to use this filter
+- *Alias* is a list of alternate identifiers to this filter
+- *Conflicts* shows what filters don't work together (does not conflict if empty)
+- *Arguments* what arguments you can apply to this filter

 Markdown
 --------